Crewe History Centre

 Crewe civic and cultural space regeneration

-On March 15 2023, plans were approved to deliver the first part of a new and attractive pedestrian link through the cultural and civic quarter of the town centre and create a high-quality and attractive setting for Crewe’s new history centre.
+In spring 2023, plans were approved to deliver the first part of a new and attractive pedestrian link through the cultural and civic quarter of the town centre creating a high-quality and attractive setting for Crewe’s new history centre.

-New planting, lighting, and seating will revamp the area and provide a new space for the public to enjoy.
+New planting, lighting, and seating has revamped the area and provided a new space for the public to enjoy.

-It will extend the current public space around Memorial Square and improve links to the south of the town centre – linking up with other proposed schemes to improve pedestrian and cycle routes between the town centre and railway station.
+The public space around Memorial Square has been extended and connections to the south of the town centre have been improved – linking up with other proposed schemes to improve pedestrian and cycle routes between the town centre and railway station.

-The project includes clearing the site of the former library and the structure over the existing Civic Centre car park, which would then give the clear site needed for the new history centre.
+The project included clearing the site of the former library and the structure over the existing Civic Centre car park, which has now provided the clear site needed for the new history centre.

-There will also be a new car park and a new two-storey entrance to the Magistrates’ Courts.
+There is also a new car park and two-storey entrance to the Magistrates’ Courts.

 The project is part of a package of projects being progressed following Cheshire East Council’s successful £14.1m bid to the government’s Future High Streets Fund and is also supported through Crewe’s allocation of up to £22.9m from the government’s Towns Fund.